USS Brandywine: 1841: Avoiding war with Britain

 Upon receiving this warning, Hull ordered his ships to get underway and head for Gibraltar.
 Not knowing what faced them when they reached the strait, Brandywine and her consorts were prepared for the worst.
 Steady pilots manned the helms on both sides, and peace persisted unbroken when the warship passed the strait and entered the Atlantic Ocean.

-The frigate continued on westward and entered New York harbor on May 12, 1841.
+The frigate continued on westward and entered New York Harbor on May 12, 1841.
 Later that summer, the crisis with Great Britain abated somewhat, and Brandywine headed back to the Mediterranean on June 29.
 She completed her originally scheduled tour there under the command of Capt.
 David Greisinger and then returned to New York on July 12, 1842, to be decommissioned on July 30, 1842.

 1843: China operations

 Brandywine went back into commission on February 16, 1843, Lieutenant Charles W. Chauncey in command, and set sail for the East Indies on 24 May.
 After rounding the Cape of Good Hope, she reached Bombay, India on October 24 to pick up the special envoy to China, Caleb Cushing, and took him to Macau where he went ashore and began negotiations for a treaty.
 While Cushing was working to develop contacts with the Chinese government, Brandywine visited Manila, Hong Kong and Whampoa.
 On June 16, 1844, the high commissioner appointed by the Chinese emperor to deal with Cushing, Ch'i-ying, arrived at Macau; and negotiations opened on the 21st.

-Following 12 days of discussions, the Treaty of Wang Hsia was signed on July 3 providing for the establishment of five American treaty ports in China.
+Following 12 days of discussions, the Treaty of Wanghia was signed on July 3 providing for the establishment of five American treaty ports in China.
 It also granted protection to American sailors shipwrecked on Chinese shores and guaranteed that both civil and criminal law cases involving Americans would be adjudicated in consular courts.
-In effect, the treaty extended to the U.S. the privileges that Great Britain had extracted from China in the Treaty of Nanking that ended the Opium War, though with one important exception.
-The American treaty expressly forbade the opium traffic, but the British treaty did not.
+In effect, the treaty extended to the U.S. the privileges granted to Britain in the Treaty of Nanking which ended the First Opium War.
+It also granted Chinese officials the power to confiscate American ships operating outside treaty ports and withdrew consular protection in cases in which US citizens were trading in opium.

 Cushing set sail in the brig Perry on August 29 to return to the U.S. with the new treaty.
 Brandywine, on the other hand, remained in the Orient until departing Macau for Honolulu, Hawaii on December 2, carrying word of the Chinese privy council's approval of the treaty.
 From Hawaii, she sailed to the west coast of South America where she made calls at several ports before setting out to double Cape Horn on her way home.
 At the end of a long and successful cruise, Brandywine stood into Norfolk, Virginia on September 17, 1845, and was decommissioned there eight days later.